syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

 Quick Start
 ===========

-This page gives quick introduction to Flask-Admin library.
+This page gives quick introduction to Flask-SuperAdmin library.
 It is assumed that reader has some prior knowledge of the `Flask <http://flask.pocoo.org/>`_ framework.

 Introduction